Perrona quinteni

-Perrona quinteni is a species of sea snail, a marine gastropod mollusk in the family Clavatulidae, first described in 2006.
+Perrona quinteni is a species of small to medium predatory sea snail, a marine gastropod mollusk in the family Clavatulidae, first described in 2006.

 Description

 The shell grows to a length of 46 mm.

 Distribution

-This marine species occurs off Gabon and Angola.
+This marine species occurs in the Atlantic Ocean off the coast of Gabon, more specifically near Mayumba and Esterias.
+The range of this species is from the coast of Gabon to northern Angola.